jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_connect_details.md

 ## Address

-The connect string for a distributor database in the replication environment.
+Specify the connect string for a distributor database in the replication environment.

 That is the: Server Name, Server Instance Name, or IP address.

 ## Authentication

-The authentication for Spotlight to use to connect to the SQL Server Replication environment.
+Specify the authentication for Spotlight to use to connect to the SQL Server Replication environment.

-Select Windows Authentication (using Diagnostic Server credentials) to use the Windows user configured to run the Spotlight Diagnostic Server.
+Select **Windows Authentication (using Diagnostic Server credentials)** to use the Windows user configured to run the Spotlight Diagnostic Server.

-Alternatively, fill in the User and Password fields.
+Alternatively, fill in the **User** and **Password** fields.